Recommended Watercolor Supplies for Absolute Beginners 🎨

 Watercolor Brush (Round Brush, Size 6 or 8)

 You only need one brush to start.
-A round brush in size 6 or 8 is versatile enough for most beginner painting techniques — from washes to small details.
+A round brush with a fine point in size 6 or 8 is versatile enough for most beginner painting techniques — from washes to small details.
+If your budget allows, consider picking up a #2 round/detail brush.
+The brands Princeton and Winsor & Newton carry several lines of round brushes at different price points, any of which are great for beginners.

 Water Container (Any Cup or Jar)